stuebersystems/doc.quattropod.en/docs/standard/firmware-reinstall.md

 ### Install Latest Firmware {#R01_install_latest_fw}

-* In the folder 'QuattroPod.R01.Repair.Tool' execute the file **EZCastUpdate.exe**.
+* In the folder `QuattroPod.R01.Repair.Tool` execute the file **EZCastUpdate.exe**.

 ![Run EZCastUpdate.exe](/assets/img/R01.Repair_Tool_Update.exe.png)

 The following window appears.
-If the QuattroPod receiver is successfully in update mode, the status 'Device connected' is displayed in the tool:
+If the QuattroPod receiver is successfully in update mode, the status `Device connected` is displayed in the tool:

 * Select `Download` to download the latest firmware.